Site Map

 Outlook (Prognosis)

 The effects of CyberKnife treatment may take weeks or months to be seen.
-Prognosis depends on the condition being treated.
+The prognosis depends on the condition being treated.
 Your provider will likely monitor your progress using imaging tests such as MRI and CT scans.
+PET scans and blood tests.

 Related Information